Editorial Style Guide

 Baltimore Not "Baltimore City" unless specifically distinguishing between Baltimore City and Baltimore County, or in an official agency name (Baltimore City Public School System, Baltimore City Council).

-- 1st Mariner Arena—‘the’ isn’t part of title
+Baltimore Arena—no longer 1st Mariner Arena; ‘the’ isn’t part of title

 before Use instead of "prior to"

 BioPark, University of Maryland Originally called the UMB BioPark, it opened with Building One in 2005; Building Two opened in August 2007; and a new state of Maryland Forensic Medical Center debuted in September 2010.
-Construction of a third multi-tenant building is expected to begin in 2011.
+Construction of a third multi-tenant building is planned and construction of the Maryland Proton Treatment Center is well underway.
 The entity that manages the BioPark is the UMB Research Park Corp.
 The official name is UMB Health Sciences Research Park Corp. but UMB Research Park Corp. is preferred for marketing and communications purposes.

 Board of Regents A 17-member Board of Regents, including one full-time student, governs the University System of Maryland.
 Appointed by the governor, the regents oversee the system's academic, administrative, and financial operations; formulate policy; and appoint the USM chancellor and the presidents of the system's 13 institutions.
 With the exception of the student member, each regent is appointed for a term of five years, and may not serve more than two consecutive terms.